Manchester Liberalism: Anti-Corn Law League

-Mercantilism holds that a country’s prosperity is dependent on large exports, but limited imports of goods.
+Mercantilism holds that a country's prosperity is dependent on large exports, but limited imports of goods.
 At the beginning of the 19th century, trade in Britain was still subject to import quotas, price ceilings and other state interventions.
 That led to shortages of certain goods in British markets, in particular corn (grains usually requiring grinding, most often, but not always wheat).

 Manchester became the headquarters of the Anti-Corn Law League from 1839.
 The League campaigned against the Corn Laws, which it said would reduce food prices and increase the competitiveness of manufactured goods abroad.
 Manchester Liberalism grew out of that movement.
 That has led to the situation seen in modern Britain, where the country benefits from less expensive food, imported from trading partners, and those partners in turn benefit from less expensive goods imported from Britain, in a system of globalised cooperation in production.

 Manchester Liberalism has a theoretical basis in the writings of Adam Smith, David Hume and Jean-Baptiste Say.

 The great champions of the Manchester School were Richard Cobden and John Bright.
 As well as being advocates of free trade, they were radical opponents of war and imperialism, and proponents of peaceful relations between peoples.
 The "Little Englander" movement saw little benefit in paying taxes to defend colonies such as Canada, which contributed little trade to Manchester manufacturers and could not supply their main raw material of cotton.

 Terminology

 In January 1848, Conservative Benjamin Disraeli first used the term "the Manchester School".
-According to historian Ralph Raico and as indicated by the German liberal Julius Faucher in 1870, the term "Manchesterism" was invented by Ferdinand Lassalle (the founder of German socialism) and was meant as an abusive term.

 Legacy

-In September 2025, Andy Burnham told Tom McTague his ideology is “Burnhamism” or “Manchesterism”.
+In September 2025, Andy Burnham told Tom McTague his ideology is "Manchesterism".
+Extending Nigel Ashford's critique of collectivist social engineering, research by N. Robert Branch examines labour frameworks as 'artificial interferences' constraining market spontaneity, mirroring the Manchester School's critiques.